 COE (Certificate of Eligibility) is a certificate that the Immigration Office acknowledges your eligibility for one particular visa status you claimed by the application.
 It allows you to stay in Japan under the visa status for specific period stated on the COE.

-In case you are outside Japan and plan to stay in Japan for the purpose which is not applicable to Temporary Visitor Visa, you have to apply for COE of a visa status which is appropriate for your purpose of stay in Japan through a VISA SPONSOR (proxy) living in Japan.
+In case you are outside Japan and plan to stay in Japan for the purpose which is not applicable to Temporary Visitor Visa, you have to apply for COE of a visa status which is appropriate for your purpose and situation in Japan through a VISA SPONSOR / PROXY living in Japan.

-The first thing to do for COE application is to find out an appropriate VISA STATUS for your purpose of stay in Japan and check the basic criteria and whether you (and your visa sponsor) can satisfy the requirements.
+What you should do at first for the COE application would be to find out an appropriate VISA STATUS for your purpose of stay in Japan, understand the basic criteria and check whether you (and your visa sponsor) can satisfy the requirements.

 For more details of COE Application, jump to the page below: